Data protection statement

 By continuing to use this site, you consent to our policies.

-The next lecture of the virtual Babelsberg Starry Nights of the Leibniz Institute for Astrophysics Potsdam (AIP) will be broadcasted starting on Thursday, 17 November 2022 on the YouTube channel "Urknall, Weltall und das Leben".
-Please note that the lecture will be given in German.
+The next lecture of the virtual Babelsberg Starry Nights of the Leibniz Institute for Astrophysics Potsdam (AIP) on the topic "New life on old stars" will be broadcasted starting on Thursday, 16th November 2023, on the YouTube channel "Urknall, Weltall und das Leben".